TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 {{< note title="Note" >}}

-The autocommit-on mode is YugabyteDB's traditional behavior, but autocommit-`off` is closer to the SQL specification.
+The autocommit-on mode is ZNbaseDB's traditional behavior, but autocommit-`off` is closer to the SQL specification.
 If you prefer autocommit-off, you might wish to set it in the system-wide `psqlrc` file or your `~/.psqlrc` file.

 {{< /note >}}